-Metro dog owner says his dog was cut on a rusty, jagged pipe while playing in an elementary school field
+Owner: Dog cut on jagged rusty pipe while playing in elementary school field

 Diederich says he wants to make sure children and other dogs don't get hurt playing in the same area.

-So, he reached out to o-p-s and the city.
+So, he reached out to OPS and the city.

 The Mayor's office says they have assigned an inspector to look at the problem.